 Thanks for being here man.
 Really important episode we’re going to do today.
 Things have gone a little bit pear-shaped for the entire planet.
-Just to you know, try and put a bit of a dampener on all the craziness and all the fear and all the stress that people are going through.
+Just so you know, try and put a bit of a dampener on all the craziness and all the fear and all the stress that people are going through.
 And I just love the way that you go about giving perspective and supporting people to shift them from patterns of behavior that they’re perhaps not aware of that are causing them difficulty in the way that they feel.

 Dr. Jim Karagiannis: The Rider and the Elephant

-It was a beautiful habitat wonderful environment really well catered and looked after and the people they said hey, listen, would you like to ride an elephant?
-I’m like, absolutely this would be wonderful experience opportunity so as we’re getting on the elephant we had to go up a couple of flights of stairs to get up the elephant and sit on the seat, now that I’m about to get on the seat.
+It was a beautiful habitat wonderful environment well catered and looked after and the people said hey, listen, would you like to ride an elephant?
+I’m like, absolutely this would be a wonderful experience opportunity so as we’re getting on the elephant we had to go up a couple of flights of stairs to get the elephant and sit on the seat, now that I’m about to get on the seat.
 The elephant trainer says, Hey, would you like to sit on its neck?

 And it only started, I thought, we’re gonna die to be honest, because it was just so far, so rapid, so quick.
 And no matter what I was saying, I couldn’t get through the elephant, Hey, stop, stop, stop.
-And it was only when the animal trainer or the elephant trainer could calm down the elephant, that it could slow it down, that then it could hear the demands or that it could actually take on board the directional changes that I was squeezing I was trying to in the first place.
+And it was only when the animal trainer or the elephant trainer could calm down the elephant, that it could slow it down, that then it could hear the demands or that it could take on board the directional changes that I was squeezing I was trying to in the first place.

 So that was the experience of it.
-And there’s a psychologist called Jonathan Haidt, who wrote a book about that analogy and it really resonated with me a lot because the elephant and the rider is a bit of a metaphor for life in a lot of ways where the elephant represents the emotions.
+And there’s a psychologist called Jonathan Haidt, who wrote a book about that analogy and it resonated with me a lot because the elephant and the rider is a bit of a metaphor for life in a lot of ways where the elephant represents the emotions.
 And the rider represents the logic.

-And to me, it really gave me a tangible experience and a tangible reference to say that we feel as riders or logically we can control things, but we’re very emotionally driven.
+And to me, it gave me a tangible experience and a tangible reference to say that we feel as riders or logically we can control things, but we’re very emotionally driven.
 And the moment that the emotions are out of control.
 And you mentioned earlier on about what’s going on at the moment, the emotions run the show.

 And the only way that the rider can be heard, is once you calm down the animal, once you calm down and that emotional response.
 And so I had a practical experience to reinforce just how powerful the emotions are, and the moment that they are out of control.
 You know, even the voices of logic, which is what we’re hearing at the moment cannot be heard because of the emotional response.